RWTH-EBC/ADDMo/README.md

-# How is the program built up and how do i retrieve results:
+# Scheme of ADDMo:

-The program is built like the mainconcept (file in the readme folder), take it as guideline.\
-Read the comments in the code or the GUI to get more information.\
+The program is built like the mainconcept (file in the readme folder), take it as guideline.
+Read the comments in the code or the GUI to get more information.

-After reading the below instructions, check all documents in the Readme-folder as supplemental documents.\
+After reading the above instructions, check all documents in the readme-folder as supplemental documents.
 - MainConcept - Verknüpfung : Here the theoretical concept of the program is depicted.
 - ProgramFlowchart.vsdx : Here you can see which methods are available in the program and in which section they are executed.
 - MethodDescription.doc : This is a list of all methods plus their Input/Output, the theoretical function and their practical function.
 - DetailedMethodsDescription_CodingPointOfView.xlsx : This is a list of all methods with their attributes and their meaning, and a more detailed description of each method

-*Understanding the handling of saving the results:*\
-A folder called results is created within the directory of the python files.\
-Within that folder a four layered folder system is used, the next layer is a subfolder of the respective previous layer.\
-The folder are created by the program, only their names must be defined:\
-- Layer0: "Results", general folder for all results)\
-- Layer1: "NameOfData", name of the folder used to declare which input data is used for the results within.
-- Layer2: "NameOfExperiment", name of the folder in which the results of "DataTuning" are saved, including the "tuned data" which will be the input for model tuning.
-- Layer3: "NameOfSubTest", name of the folder in which the results of "ModelTuning" are saved, including the trained models which will be the input for only predicting.
-- Layer4: "NameOfOnlyPredict", name of the folder in which the results of "OnlyPredict" are saved.

-*Information about the required Input shape:*\
-- Input ExcelFile has to be named: "InputData" and saved in the Folder "Data"
-- Sheet to read in must be the first sheet, with time as first column and all signals and features thereafter (one per column)
-- The time must be in the format of "pandas.datetimeindex"
-- Columns must have different names
-- Each columns has to have a unit, which should be written like: [kwh] if no unit is available write []
-- The index should be continuously counting(no missing steps)